MikeAvgeros/bay-leaf-jobs/README.md

 -   ### Colour Scheme

-    -   The main colours used are cyan, gray, dark violet and dark blue.
+    -   The main colours used are cyan, gray, dark violet, dark blue and black.

-    -   Dark Blue is used for the headings, icons and when hovering the job cards.

-    -   Dark violet is used for the job cards and the footer.

     -   Cyan is used on the background of all the buttons.

     -   Gray is used for secondary text and navigation.

+    -   Dark violet is used for the job cards and the footer.

+    -   Dark Blue is used for the headings, icons and when hovering the job cards.

-    -   Black is used for normal paragraphs.
+    -   Black is used on generic text and placeholder text.

 -   ### Typography

-    -   I have used [Google Fonts](https://fonts.google.com/) to import the fonts for the website.
+    -   I have used [Google Fonts](https://fonts.google.com/) to import the chosen font for the website.

     -   The font that I imported is Poppins and the weights are 500, 700, 900.
 I have used this font as it makes the design look fun and relaxed, which works well with the landing page images.
+I also wanted to make the whole process of applying to jobs more fun and relaxing.

     -   Sans Serif is used as the fallback font in case Poppins is not being imported into the site correctly.

-    -   The default font size was increased to 18px to add to the fun and relaxed design of the website.
+    -   The default font size was increased to 18px to add to the fun and relaxed vibe and design of the website.

 -   ### Images